wrighkv1/visual-blocks/README.md

 ## For Developers

+`!pip install git+https://...` in a notebook installs the package straight from the latest, unreleased source in Github.
+The notebooks in the [tests/](tests/) directory use this method.

-The directory [scripts/](scripts/) contains turnkey scripts for common developer tasks such as building the Python distribution package.
+The directory [scripts/](scripts/) contains turnkey scripts for common developer tasks such as building and uploading the Python distribution package.

-Building the Python distribution package requires the Python package `build`.
-To install this dependency, run:

-    python3 -m pip install --upgrade build